Skip to content

 }

-The <- sends a job into the channel.
-If the buffer is full, Submit blocks until a worker frees up a slot — which is exactly what I want.
-It naturally throttles the producer.
+The <- sends a URL into the channel.
+If all 10 buffer slots are full, Submit pauses and waits until a worker frees one up.
+This is a feature — it naturally stops you from queuing infinite work ahead of the workers.

 Step 6: stop cleanly